konveyor/tackle-test-generator-cli/README.md

    ```buildoutcfg
    cd test/ui/data/webapps/petclinic && ./deploy_app.sh start && cd ../../../../../
    ```
-   The deployed web app `petclinic` can be opened at `http://localhost:8080/`
+   The deployed webapp `petclinic` can be opened at `http://localhost:8080/`

 2. Run UI test generation on the app:
    ```buildoutcfg